meshenger-app/meshenger-android/docs/Documentation.md

 ## Crypto

-For encryption and authentication, libsodium is used.
+[libsodium](https://github.com/jedisct1/libsodium) is used for the encryption and authentication of the initial connection.
+After that, WebRTC is used.
+WebRTC uses it's own encryption.

 ### Database